slashinfty/bracketeer/README.md

 * Add Reactions
 * Mention @everyone, @here, and All Roles

-## Step 2
+## Guides

-Tournaments are ran from a single channel.
-You can either use an existing channel or create a new one.
+If you are a server administrator, you can create and run a tournament.
+Instructions are [here](Admins.md).

-More details to come...
+If you are a server member, you can join a tournament.
+Instructions are [here](Users.md).